 Aligned with the Massachusetts History and Social Science Frameworks this course is offered to juniors who demonstrated proficiency in Honors United States History II or who received a teacher recommendation from their grade 10 United States History I teacher.
-This course is designed to build student understanding of world geography, civilizations, and global issues.
-Students will study these topics by researching and exploring guiding questions such as, "How do ideas migrate across cultures?"
-"What brings about change in societies?" and "How has the past shaped the world today?"
-Students will explore various global conflicts, geography, genocide, globalization, religions, politics, economics, and modern challenges associated with humanity as it links to the past.
-In studying these topics, students will apply grades 11-12 reading, writing, speaking, and listening skills, and learn vocabulary and concepts related to history and social science.
+Building on their understanding of world geography and civilizations from middle school, World History I, and US History I and II, students study world history from approximately 1700 to the present by researching guiding questions such as, "What are the connections between industrialization and imperialism?" and "What does it mean to be modern?".
+As part of the honor's level experience, students are expected to engage in a higher-level of academic rigor and demonstrate a degree of individual responsibility for learning, including timely completion of assignments, preparing for assessments, and engaging instructors for extra help when needed.
+In studying these topics, students apply reading, writing, speaking, and listening standards, and expand vocabulary and concepts related to history and social science